St. Anthony's Higher Secondary School, Shillong

-St. Anthony's Higher Secondary School, is an educational institution of the Catholic Church, belonging to and managed by the Salesians of Don Bosco Educational Society (registered as 'St. Anthony's Educational and Charitable Society' under the Meghalaya Societies Registration Act 12 of 1983. no e.
+St. Anthony's Higher Secondary School is an educational institution of the Catholic Church in Shillong, India.
+It is managed by the Salesians of Don Bosco Educational Society (registered as 'St. Anthony's Educational and Charitable Society' under the Meghalaya Societies Registration Act 12 of 1983. no e.
 16 (RS) 30/2001/374).Guided by the religious and educational philosophy of St. John Bosco, the school was founded to bring school education within the reach of the common man.